Sheikh Abu Naser

-Sheikh Abu Naser (1928-1975) was a Bangladeshi politician and the only brother of the first President of Bangladesh, Sheikh Mujibur Rahman.
-He was the uncle of the present Prime Minister of Bangladesh, Sheikh Hasina.
+Sheikh Abu Naser (1928–1975) was a Bangladeshi politician and businessmen.
+He was the only brother of the founding President of Bangladesh, Sheikh Mujibur Rahman and the uncle of the former Bangladesh Prime Minister Sheikh Hasina.

 Early life

-His elder brother was Sheikh Mujibur Rahman and he had 4 sisters.
+Naser was Mujib's younger brother and he had 4 sisters.

 Career

 Naser had a prosperous clearing and forwarding agency in the erstwhile East Pakistan.
 He earned almost Rs.
 40,000 per month and employed mostly Hindus.
-His business was destroyed by the Pakistan Army, rendering him penniless, and Naser fled to neighboring India with nothing except a lungi and a shirt.
+His business was destroyed by the Pakistan Army, rendering him penniless, and Naser fled to neighboring India with nothing but the clothes on his back.
 He left his wife and children back in Bangladesh, whose whereabouts he was unaware of.
-The former communications minister and Muslim League leader Abdus Sabur Khan attempted to bribe Naser in order to persuade him to convince his brother Sheikh Mujibur Rahman to accept the 4-point program of General Yahya Khan.
+The former communications minister and Muslim League leader Abdus Sabur Khan reportedly attempted to bribe Naser to convince his brother Mujib to accept the 4-point program of General Yahya Khan.
 Abdus Sabur Khan promised Naser that if he could convince his brother, then Naser would get many lucrative contracts in West Pakistan.
 Naser refused to accept the bribe and exclaimed that Mujib would rather die than sacrifice his principles.
 Naser was a member of Mukti Bahini during Bangladesh Liberation war and was formally recognized by the government of Bangladesh as a freedom fighter after the Independence of Bangladesh.
 In 1975, he was the largest contractor in Khulna.

 Personal life

-Naser was married to Begum Razia Naser Dolly.
-He had five sons and two daughters named Sheikh Jalaluddin Rubel, Sheikh Helal Uddin, Sheikh Jewel, and Sheikh Sohel, Sheikh Belal, Sheikh Tahmina and Sheikh Farhana Sheikh Sohel is a director of Bangladesh Cricket Board while Sheikh Helal and Sheikh Jewel are members of parliament.
-His grandson Sheikh Tonmoy (son of Sheikh Helal) is also a member of parliament.
+Naser was married to Sheikh Razia Dolly (1941-2020).
+He had five sons and two daughters named Sheikh Jalaluddin Rubel, Sheikh Helal Uddin, Sheikh Jewel, and Sheikh Sohel, Sheikh Belal, Sheikh Tahmina and Sheikh Farhana Sheikh Sohel was a director of Bangladesh Cricket Board while Sheikh Helal and Sheikh Jewel were members of parliament.
+His grandson Sheikh Tonmoy (son of Sheikh Helal) was also a member of parliament.
 Naser's granddaughter Sheikh Shaira Rahman (daughter of Sheikh Helal) is married to his grand-nephew Andaleeve Rahman (grandson of his sister Sheikh Asia Begum).
-Naser was said to have closely resembled his brother Sheikh Mujibur Rahman.
+Naser was said to have closely resembled his older brother Sheikh Mujibur Rahman.